habit-lang/mil-tools/doc/syntax.md

 To be valid, all fields of a structure must be accessible via appropriately aligned addresses.
-To ensure this, the alignment of the structure must be divisible by the aligment for each of the fields in the structure (the least common multiple is used as the default if no explicit alignment is specified).
+To ensure this, the alignment of the structure must be divisible by the alignment for each of the fields in the structure (the least common multiple is used as the default if no explicit alignment is specified).
 In addition, the offset of every field (in bytes, from the start of the structure),